 What I tried

-My colleagues, Rachel and Sonia had graciously agreed to help me through the mammoth task of stuffing myself with an endless array of desserts.
+My colleague, Rachel had graciously agreed to help me through the mammoth task of stuffing myself with an endless array of desserts.
 We decided to begin with waffles.
 The choice was between Buttermilk Belgian Waffles (S$6) and Charcoal Blackout Waffles (S$7).

 We went for the Charcoal Blackout simply because the dark shade seemed so unusual.
 The biggest decision was whether to treat ourselves to a single scoop of gelato (S$5) or a double scoop (S$9).
 Not wishing to discriminate, we chose 3— Cotton Candy, Milo, and Strawberry Cheesecake.